ksu-is/Bus-tracker/README.md

 # Bus-tracker
 This will notify bus drivers when students are atleast 3 minutes walk from catching the bus.
+Designed for reliablity, speed, and ease od use, it ensures timely and efficient school commutes for students and drivers alike.